Constraining the origin and models of chemical enrichment in galaxy clusters using the Athena X-IFU: Introduction

 \section{Introduction}

-The processes that lead to the chemical enrichment of the Universe remains one of the major open questions in astrophysics.
+The processes that lead to chemical enrichment of the Universe remain one of the major open questions in astrophysics.
 Most of the light elements (H, He, Li) were produced in the very first minutes of the Universe, during the primordial nucleosynthesis \citep{Cyburt2016BBN}.
 Metals (i.e. elements heavier than Li) are instead more recent, as most of this enrichment is related to supernovae events (SNe) and to stellar winds \citep{Burbidge1957Origin}.
 In fact, different types of stellar sources do not produce the same elements.
-On the one hand, elements from O to Si are predominantly produced by fusion reactions in the outer shells of massive stars ($M \geq 10\,M_{\odot}$) during core-collapse supernovae (SN$_{\rm cc}$, see \citealt{Nomoto2013Nucleo} for a review).
-On the other hand, heavier elements (i.e. Si to Fe) are mostly related to thermonuclear explosions of white dwarfs (WDs) -- former remnants of low mass stars ($M \leq 8\,M_{\odot}$) -- i.e. type-Ia supernovae (SN$_{\rm Ia}$, see \citealt{Maoz2014SNIa} for a review).
+Elements from O to Si are predominantly produced by fusion reactions in the outer shells of massive stars ($M \geq 10\,M_{\odot}$) during core-collapse supernovae (SN$_{\rm cc}$, see \citealt{Nomoto2013Nucleo} for a review), while heavier elements (i.e. Si to Fe) are mostly related to thermonuclear explosions of white dwarfs (WDs) -- former remnants of low-mass stars ($M \leq 8\,M_{\odot}$) -- that is, type-Ia supernovae (SN$_{\rm Ia}$, see \citealt{Maoz2014SNIa} for a review).
 Lighter elements (e.g. C, N, O) can also be related to radiative stellar winds when low-mass stars enter their asymptotic giant branch (AGB) phase \citep{Iben1983AGB}.